Scicom-AI-Enterprise-Organization/small-ablation/fsdp1-vs-fsdp2-ep/README.md

-# FSDP vs HSDP
+# FSDP1 vs FSDP2 EP

-Comparing throughput FSDP vs HSDP on Qwen3 14B dense LoRA on all linear layers on the same global batch size.
+Comparing throughput FSDP1 vs FSDP2 EP on GPT OSS 20B LoRA on all linear layers including experts on the same global batch size.

 ## How to